pgroenbaek/drone-kubectl-helm3/README.md

 ```

-You need to create three secrets for the pipeline with the kubernetes credentials named `k8s_server`, `k8s_cert` and `k8s_token`.
+You need to create three secrets for the pipeline named `k8s_server`, `k8s_cert` and `k8s_token`.
+These contain the kubernetes cluster credentials.

-If you don't know how to get these read the next section.
+If you don't know how to get the credentials from the cluster, read the next section.

 ### How to get the kubernetes cluster credentials
-You need to have a service account with proper privileges and a service account token so that your Drone CI pipeline can authenticate with the kubernetes cluster.
+You need to have a service account with proper privileges and a service account token so that your Drone CI pipeline can perform work on the kubernetes cluster.

 Create one using the following command:
 ```bash